Summary

 Bibliography

-Representation of the past, memory is the memory that one keeps of something that remains engraved in the minds of every man, of every community like that of the Jews for example following the Holocaust, this massive killing impossible to imagine.
+Representation of the past, memory is the memory that one keeps of something that remains engraved in the minds of every man, of every community such as that of the Jews for example following the Shoah, this massive killing impossible to imagine.
 This memory of the Shoah was very difficult and took a long time to be recognized.

-Thus, in a first step we will study, in order to clarify the subject, memory by defining it, then by confronting it with history in order to highlight the differences.
+Thus, first of all, in order to clarify the subject, we will study memory by defining it, then by confronting it with history in order to highlight the differences.

-In a second phase, it would be wise to focus on the evolution of the memory of the Shoah: the situation just after the war, then the memory of our days in France.
+In a second time, it would be wise to focus on the evolution of the memory of the Shoah: the situation just after the war, then the memory of our days in France.

 I - MEMORY, MEMORY ASSIGNMENT, HISTORY...

-Memory is an affective link with the past, likely to evolve or be manipulated.
-This frequently personalized memory can only be collective when it is representative of a community such as Jewish, resistant or other which, very often, questions the institutional national memory as we know it, conveyed by teaching (often incomplete) and official commemorations.
+Memory is an emotional link with the past, likely to evolve or be manipulated.
+This frequently personalized memory can only be collective when it is representative of a community such as Jewish, resistant or other which, very often, question the national institutional memory as we know it, conveyed by teaching. (often incomplete) and official commemorations.

 Today, historians "study" memory.
 They define this as an evolution of different social practices aimed at representing the past and maintaining its memory.
-For this, they must analyze the uses that are made of it, which they generally conclude by different kinds of memory.
-For a more correct and complete understanding of the subject, we have relied on excerpts from the work of Paul Ricoeur.
+For this, they must analyze the uses made of them, which they generally conclude with different kinds of memory.
+For a more correct and complete understanding of the subject, we relied on excerpts from the book by Paul Ricoeur.

 According to the latter, any phenomenology of memory is a simple idea.
-That of the 'happy memory' which is hidden in the definition of 'memory by fidelity'.
-Only when this fidelity is past, it is no longer a given but a wish that directly exposes itself to disappointment, even betrayal.
-We see in this vow of "memory by fidelity" a particular originality: it is not an action that is characterized but a representation of words, acts, constituent languages that hold the declarative dimension of memory.
-The danger being that, as in all speeches, those of 'declarative memory' which must lead to success only sometimes succeed, since unfortunately the rest of the time they are doomed to failure.
+That of the "happy memory" which is hidden in the definition of "memory by fidelity".
+Only when this fidelity is in the past, it is no longer a given but a wish that is directly exposed to disappointment, even betrayal.
+We see in this vow of "memory by fidelity" a particular originality: it is not an action that is characterized but a representation of words, acts, constituent languages which hold the declarative dimension of memory.
+The danger is that, as in all speeches, those of the "declarative memory" that must lead to success only sometimes succeed, since unfortunately the rest of the time they are doomed to failure.
 This would make the vow of "memory by fidelity" a pure claim.
-All this results from the 'memory-making' that Ricoeur describes as a summary of the recognition of the recalled events.
-Subsequently, recognition is armed with a blade that slices between two absences: that of the former and that of the unreal which splits the 'memory of the imagination', in principle.
+All this results from the "memory-making" that Ricoeur qualifies as a summary of the recognition of the remembered events.
+Subsequently, recognition is armed with a blade that cuts between two absences: that of the former and that of the unreal, which splits "the memory of the imagination," as a matter of principle.

-Often, we use and abuse memory by the request of memory on the path of recall, which leads to a prevented memory, a manipulated memory, a condemned memory... and as many difficult but never impossible figures.
+Often, we use and abuse memory by the request of the memory on the path of the recall, which leads to an impeded memory, a manipulated memory, a condemned memory... and as many difficult but never impossible figures.

-For the Shoah, the conjunction between work of memory and work of mourning was certainly the price to pay, but sharing such suffering with others can only be beneficial; and from this follows the fact that it is in self-recognition-even culminates the reflexive moment of memory on the mode of the logical and personal wish.
+For the Shoah, the conjunction between work of memory and work of mourning was certainly the price to pay, but sharing such suffering with others can only be beneficial; and from this follows the fact that it is in self-recognitioneven culminates the reflected moment of memory on the mode of the logical and personal wish.

 According to a column by Pierre Bouretz, we can approximately "define" what the "duty of memory" is.
-Frequently, and especially for families who have been affected by the horror of the Shoah, memory finds itself divided between 'fidelity' and 'truth', never leaning completely into one of these two extremes.
+Frequently, and especially for families who have been affected by the horror of the Shoah, memory is divided between "fidelity" and "truth", never leaning completely into one of these two extremes.
 On the contrary: very often, after a swing between these poles comes forgiveness.
-This is a real danger for memory given that the horizon of forgiveness inevitably leads to the prospect of forgetting.
-But, the refusal is categorical when the possibility of erecting the memory into a bond is issued.
+This is a real danger for memory since the horizon of forgiveness inevitably leads to the prospect of forgetting.
+But the refusal is categorical when the possibility of erecting the memory into a bond is issued.

-One advocates the idea of a 'duty to remember' (carefully avoiding even implying that of a 'duty to forget') knowing that the solution lies in directly opposing it with an 'intensive work of memory', based on the 'work of mourning' theorized by psychoanalysis.
-The work of memory is the underlying meaning of History.
+We advocate the idea of a "duty to remember" (carefully avoiding even to imply that of a "duty to forget"), knowing that the solution consists in directly opposing it to an "intensive work of memory," based on the "mourning work," theorized by psychoanalysis.
+The work of memory is the underlying meaning of history.

-We all define more or less, History as the knowledge and narrative of past events/facts related to the evolution of humanity (a social group, a human activity); because it is the definition that one finds in the dictionary.
-But one far too often forgets the end of the definition: "these events are worthy of memory".
+We all more or less define history as the knowledge and account of past events/facts related to the evolution of humanity (a social group, a human activity); for this is the definition found in the dictionary.
+But the end of the definition is too often forgotten: "these events are worthy of memory."

-Indeed, there is a logical link between history and memory; but these two terms are different despite themselves...
-Let’s say they complement each other, that often one does not go without the other, it’s obvious.
+Indeed, there is a logical link between history and memory; but these two terms are different in spite of themselves...
+Let’s say they complement each other, that often one does not go without the other, it is obvious."
 Testimony transmits to history the energy of declarative memory ".

-The existing gap between history and memory appears in the phase of definition of words as such, then it widens in the explanatory phase, where we test all kinds of available uses of the connector "because...".
+The gap between history and memory appears in the definition phase of words as such, then it widens into the explanatory phase, where all kinds of available uses of the connector are tested "because...".

-It is true, however, that the coupling between explanation and understanding, which we still emphasize even the preservation in continuity with the decision-making capacity exercised by social agents in situations of indecision and, by the same way, continuity with self-understanding, dependent on memory.
-The Shoah illustrates despite itself the omnipresent indissociability between HISTORY and MEMORY, because together these two terms are stronger and illustrate the strength of the future which will not be forgotten.
+It is true, however, that the coupling between explanation and understanding, which we still emphasize even as preservation in continuity with the decision-making capacity exercised by social agents in situations of indecision and, by the same means, continuity with self-understanding, dependent on memory.
+The Shoah illustrates in spite of itself the omnipresent indissociability between HISTORY and MEMORY, because together these two terms are stronger and illustrate the strength of the future that will not be forgotten.

 In the second part, we will deal with the evolution of this memory...